Steel-string acoustic guitar: Assembly

 The steel-string acoustic guitar evolved from the gut-string Romantic guitar, and because steel strings have higher tension, heavier construction is required overall.
 One innovation is a metal bar called a truss rod, which is incorporated into the neck to strengthen it and provide adjustable counter-tension to the stress of the strings.
 Typically, a steel-string acoustic guitar is built with a larger soundbox than a standard classical guitar.
 A critical structural and tonal component of an acoustic guitar is the bracing, a systems of struts glued to the inside of the back and top.
 Steel-string guitars use different bracing systems from classical guitars, typically using X-bracing instead of fan bracing.
 (Another simpler system, called ladder bracing, where the braces are all placed across the width of the instrument, is used on all types of flat-top guitars on the back.)
-Innovations in bracing design have emerged, notably the A-brace developed by British luthier Roger Bucknall of Fylde Guitars.
+Innovations in bracing design have emerged, notably the A-brace developed by British luthier Roger Bucknall of Fylde Guitars, and also falcate bracing by Australian luthier Trevor Gore.

 Most luthiers and experienced players agree that a good solid top (as opposed to laminated or plywood) is the most important factor in the tone of the guitar.
 Solid backs and sides can also contribute to a pleasant sound, although laminated sides and backs are acceptable alternatives, commonly found in mid-level guitars (in the range of US$300–$1000).

 From the 1960s through the 1980s, "by far the most significant developments in the design and construction of acoustic guitars" were made by the Ovation Guitar Company.
 It introduced a composite roundback bowl, which replaced the square back and sides of traditional guitars; because of its engineering design, Ovation guitars could be amplified without producing the obnoxious feedback that had plagued acoustic guitars before.
 Ovation also pioneered with electronics, such as pickup systems and electronic tuners.